MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 - If Item bar code is not filled in, and the record in the **External item description** does not exist for this item, then this field is filling with "Codice Art. fornitore"

 **CodiceValore** field is filled in as followings:
-- If Item bar code is filled in, the this field is fillig with the Item bar code
+- If Item bar code is filled in,this  field is fillig with the Item bar code
 - If Item bar code is not filled in, and the record in the **External item description** exists for this item and the customer, then this field is filling with the value from **External item number** field
 - If Item bar code is not filled in, and the record in the **External item description** does not exist for this item and customer, then this field is filling with **Item number**